mihirkpandya/Books-Review-Mihir-Updated-With-SQLAlchemy/README.md

 Commented out the older code to show the difference.

+Website Informtion:

 Registration: Users can register on the website, providing (at minimum) a username and password.

 Login: Users, once registered, can log in to the website with their username and password.